sturadnidge/is-cf/README.md

 #### `getServiceInstance(serviceName, instanceName)`

-Returns environment metadata for service instance 'name' as an object, or null if service instance 'name' not found
+Returns environment metadata for service instance 'name' as an object, or null if service instance 'instanceName' not found